zevero/avr_boot/README.md

 As easy as it can get!
 I spent days with this.
 Hopefully you wont!

 - for any ATMega with 4096kb Bootloader
-- uses Petit FatFs R0.03 for FAT16 && FAT32
+- uses Petit FatFs R0.03 for FAT12, FAT16, FAT32
 - looks for FIRMWARE.BIN and flashes it nearly instantly
 - without any interference to your application
-- simple check before starting your application or retry every 5 seconds
-- no CRC Check and no version bytes in EEPROM (see More...)
+- no CRC Check and no version bytes in EEPROM (see KISS)

 # Compile and Flash avr_boot bootloader (only once)